catespinosa/100-days-of-code/log.md

 ### Day 10: Sunday, February 11, 2017
 #####

 **Today's Progress**: Made some progress but I'm still really stuck on the feedr app.
 I was able to show the title for each story in the popup with the only issue being that the h3 is being added to the h1 inside the popup.
-I don't know how this thing works.
+I can't remember how I set it up (with help of course) I should move on.

 **Link to work:**